 Wallingford is not all that it seems.
 This most respectable riverside town is, in fact, at the very heart of Midsomer Murders country.
-Download a leaflet on The Wallingford Connections to find out what has featured where and when.
 Download a copy of the Wallingford Historical Town Walk to explore the town's more ancient connections.
 Come on a Friday to catch the traditional Charter Market or on Saturdays for the Local Producers' Market.
 Come at the end of August to let your hair down at the annual BunkFest: this "wonderful, mad spectacle" brings over 20,000 visitors to the town.

 What to see in Wallingford

-Wallingford Museum explains the history of the town.
-It includes The Wallingford Story, a SIGHT & SOUND experience which takes a walk through time from the Romans and Saxons to the Civil War, including a miniature re-creation of Wallingford's huge royal Castle.
+Wallingford Museum tells the story of the town, including a 'sight & sound' experience which takes a walk through time from the Romans and Saxons to the Civil War, including a miniature re-creation of Wallingford's huge royal Castle.

 Castle Gardens – once part of the site of one of England's most extensive and strongest castles, Castle Gardens are now a relaxing and peaceful spot in which to enjoy the well-kept lawns and flower beds and explore some of the earthworks remaining from the castle.